dotnet/corefx/Documentation/coding-guidelines/breaking-changes.md

 4. Clearly Non-Public

 ## Bucket 1: Public Contract
-*Clear violation of public contract.*
+*Clear [violation][breaking-change] of public contract.*

 Examples:
-* renaming a public type, member, or parameter
+* renaming or removing of a public type, member, or parameter
 * changing the value of a public constant or enum member
+* sealing a type that wasn't sealed
+* making a virtual member abstract
+* adding an interface to the set of base types of an interfaces
+* removing a type or interface from the the of base types
+* changing the return type of a member
+* ...or any other [incompatible change][breaking-change] to the shape of an API

+[breaking-change]: breaking-change-rules.md#source-and-binary-compatibility-changes

 ## Bucket 2: Reasonable Grey Area
-*Change of behavior that customers would have reasonably depended on.*
+*[Change of behavior][behavioral-changes] that customers would have reasonably* *depended on.*

 Examples: